The taxing side of owning vacation property

 1. Stay or get married

 Marriage creates an exception which will defer taxes for a time.
 When you die, ownership of the property can transfer to your spouse, delaying capital gains taxes until his or her death.
 This "spousal rollover" also keeps the property out of the probate process, potentially saving your estate thousands of dollars in fees.
+This only delays the issue until your spouse’s death; however, so also consider the following.

 2. Track improvements